Your marketing plan will never have a big impact on your business unless you actually use your plan.

 More specifically, I like to think of my plan like a marathon training program.
 That works for me since I’m a runner, but the same concept applies to any training program so pick whatever makes sense for you.

-This simple mindset shift can have an amazing impact on how much you achieve in the remaining months of this year.
+This simple mindset shift can have an amazing impact on how much you achieve month after month and year after year.

 1. You Must Continually Review Training Programs

 If you have ever followed a training program, then you know that you have to continually review the plan to see what you are supposed to do each day, week, and month.

 Personally, I find it’s easiest to print the program and hang it on my refrigerator so that I can quickly see when and what my workout is going to be for the week.
 I know if I just stick to the plan, slowly increase my mileage from 3-mile runs to a 20-mile long run, then I’ll be physically ready for the marathon.

 I doubt many people reading this have their marketing plan hanging on their refrigerator. :)